visit-dav/visit-website/pages/support.md

 ## Supported Platforms

-**Note:** Supported platforms periodically change to due to any of a number of factors including demand, developer access, technology obsolescence, and majority stakeholder requirements.
+**Note:** Supported platforms periodically change due to any of a number of factors including demand, developer access, technology obsolescence, and majority stakeholder requirements.